 My name is Michelle Faith Cecil.
 This will be my fifth year with the TREA family.
 I joined TREA staff after completing a family tour of the CPE campus.
 I was so impressed with TREA that not only did I want my children to be a part of this great school, I knew I had to join the amazing teaching team.

-This year at TREA, I look forward to teaching K-6th science on the Monday and Wednesday campuses.
-I will also be teaching MS science courses on our Monday, Tuesday and Thursday MS campuses.
-For students who can not get enough of science, I am excited to offer a STEM focused science course for K-6th graders on our Thursday campus.
+This year at TREA, I look forward to teaching K-6th science on the Wednesday campus.
+I will also be teaching MS science courses on our Tuesday and Thursday MS campus.

 Thank you for the opportunity to partner with you in the education of your precious children.
 Learning together at TREA is such a great blessing!
 Please contact me with any questions or concerns.
 I look forward to what God has in store for our TREA family this new school year!

 Mrs. Cecil’s birthday is September 30th and she loves Mexican CocaCola, hot teas with honey, any gluten-free foods, and the color blue.

 Hello!
 My name is Christa Newell-Frankenberg, but everyone calls me Ms. Newell (and most of the students call me Ms. Noodle!) and this is my fifth consecutive year working with TREA, but I have been with the program off-and-on since 2008.
 I am excited about being a part of the team for yet another school year!
 I hold a Bachelors in Interdisciplinary Studies with a focus on EC-6th Education and Business Management as well as a Masters in Professional Counseling, with a focus on Family and Marriage Counseling.